 If you are just starting to research VMware NSX certification, be sure to check out the above link for some great baseline knowledge about VMware NSX.

 The exam itself consists of 77 questions over 120 minutes.
-You will need a score of 300 to become a VCP-NV.
+You will need a score of 300 to become a VCP-NV and earn the first VMware NSX certification.
 If you hold a valid VCP in any other VMware solution track, you will be able to take the exam after you have studied.
 If this is your first VCP certification, there are some additional requirements besides passing the 2V0-642 exam to become a VCP-NV.
 You will need to take an authorized training class and pass the vSphere foundations test.